dgrundel/woo-product-importer/README.md

 If you see something on the 'Not Supported' list that you absolutely must have, let me know.
 We can try to move it up on the priority list or, (*cough* *cough*) you could hire us!

+**Other Items on the To Do List**
+- Test and refine handling of existing product.
+I suspect that certain existing attributes will be overwritten if not explicitly re-set in the CSV.

 **Thank Yous**

 Thanks to the following folks for helping make this plugin even better!